GEO-BON/bon-in-a-box-pipelines/pipelines/New-pipeline/pipeline-tutorial-template.md

 This is a description of the outputs of the pipeline and what they mean.

 ## Example
 *Include an example of a pipeline run here.
 If possible, this should be the same as the example that autofills in the pipeline so the user can easily run it and see the results.
-Include images of the outputs here so that the user can get an idea of what it they should look like*
+Include images of the outputs here so that the user can get an idea of what it they should look like.*

-## Pipeline parameterization
+## Pipeline limitations
-*Write guidance on how to parameterize the pipeline, what types of data to use, and if there are any limitations that should be communicated*
+*Describe any limitations to the pipeline that should be communicated.*

 ## Troubleshooting
 *Write any common errors or issues that came out in the testing phase and how to fix them.*

+## References
+*Add your references here.*